Bridal Veil Stinkhorn and Bride

 2 thoughts on “Bridal veil stinkhorn

 1. winderjssc – A volunteer helper at the Charlton Down Nature Area in Dorset using a life-long interest in natural history to help improve the biodiversity and amenity value of the site.
-Enthusiastic about the natural world right on our doorstep, and wanting to enable all visitors to enjoy, learn, and appreciate the value of wilder places.
+Enthusiastic about the natural world right on our doorstep, and working to enable all visitors to enjoy, learn, and appreciate the value of wilder places.

 Jessica Winder